mattclifford1/tactip-posenet-pytorch/README.md

-# Pytorch version of tactip pose-2d regression training and testing
+# Pytorch version of tactip edge/ surface pose 2D/3D regression training and testing
 Tested with python 3.8 / 3.9 and pytorch 1.11

 ## Currently under development - let me know if you find any bugs!